Shangri-La Plaza: Rustan's Department Store

 Located at the Main Wing, Rustan's Department Store is a 4-level high-end department store.

 East Wing

 The East Wing was opened in 2013 and has 5 floors and 1 basement level of shops and restaurants.
-The East Wing also serves as the podium to the residential development One Shangri-La Place.
+The East Wing also serves as the podium to One Shangri-La Place, a two-tower residential development.
 It was built on what was the open parking area of the complex.
 It features some more upscale and international brands as well as various restaurants.
 It is connected to the Main Mall via bridgeways which also feature various restaurant and retail chains.

 North Wing

 Also known as the multi-deck parking area, it has connections to the Main Mall and East Wing.
 It also has bars and restaurants as well as a salon and a small retail strip facing EDSA that is composed of service shops, banks, a drugstore and some snack options.